electron-userland/electron-builder/README.md

 `yarn add electron-builder --dev`

-Platform specific `7zip-bin-*` packages are `optionalDependencies`, which may require manual install if you have npm configured to [not install optional deps by default](https://docs.npmjs.com/misc/config#optional).

 ## Boilerplates

 * [electron-webpack-quick-start](https://github.com/electron-userland/electron-webpack-quick-start) — A bare minimum project structure to get started developing with [electron-webpack](https://github.com/electron-userland/electron-webpack).
 This is a recommended way to create a new Electron application.